isomerpages/pa-cdcnw/_programmes/Sustainable/North West Sustainability Festival.md

 With different themes and activities each year, the festival aims to cultivate a green mindset within the North West community, educating residents ways to go green and how to practice at home.

-Corporates or groups who are interested to partner us for this festival, please email northwest_cdc@pa.gov.sg for more information.
+Corporates or community organisations who are interested to partner us for this festival, please email northwest_cdc@pa.gov.sg for more information.s